DemirYasin/ArcadeCube/README.md

 ![Mosfets](ReadMe%20Image/8.png)

-# Connect every components with each other
+# Connect every components to each other

 - Raspberry Retropie: Joysticks on usb-encoder;
 - Raspberry 2: connect rights pins on the Arduino;